f5devcentral/nginx-one-lab/docs/README.md

     ssh ubuntu@10.1.1.6
     ```

 1. Because the hostname is used as the name of the instance in NGINX One, you should change the hostname to something that identifies it as yours.
-Ensure that you are working on the NGINX OSS instance (default hostname ip-10.1.1.6), and run the following command, substituting "\<yourname\>" with a string that identifies you as a user.
+Ensure that you are working on the NGINX OSS instance (default hostname ip-10.1.1.6), and run the following command, substituting "yourname" with a string that identifies you as a user.
 Use only lowercase characters and hyphens.
 Note that the bash prompt will not update immediately; it will continue to show the previous hostname unless you log out and log back in.
 This does not affect the lab.

     ```bash
-    sudo hostnamectl set-hostname <yourname>-nginx-oss
+    sudo hostnamectl set-hostname yourname-nginx-oss
     ```

 1. Observe the running NGINX instance on this machine.

-    - If you are working from the jumphost, open the Chromium browser and navigate to <http://10.1.1.6/>
+    - If you are working from the jumphost, open the Chromium browser and navigate to `http://10.1.1.6/`

     - If you are connecting directly through UDF, locate the "NGINX OSS" component and select the "NGINX HTTP" access method.

     ![NGINX OSS Demo page](media/lab4-1.png)

 1. From the NGINX OSS instance, run the following command to install the NGINX Agent.
-Substitute \<data plane key\> with the key you saved in the first lab.
+Substitute data-plane-key with the key you saved in the first lab.
 Make sure you are working on the NGINX OSS instance; if you accidentally install on the jumphost, the installation will succeed, but there will be no NGINX instance for the agent to connect to and the instance will appear as "Offline".
 If this occurs, return to the directions in lab 1 to create a new Data Plane Key.

     ```bash
-    curl https://agent.connect.nginx.com/nginx-agent/install | DATA_PLANE_KEY='<data plane key>' sh -s -- -y
+    curl https://agent.connect.nginx.com/nginx-agent/install | DATA_PLANE_KEY='data-plane-key' sh -s -- -y
     ```

     The install script will install any necessary dependencies, and install the NGINX Agent with the appropriate settings for your system.
 You will see a warning about "stub_status" not being configured.
 You can ignore that warning.